 Macao Country Report

-Terrorism risk is negligible in Macao, with no known groups operating in or from the territory.
+Terrorism risk is negligible in Macau, with no known non-state armed groups operating in or from the territory.

-None of mainland China's potential adversaries will probably target Macao in a military conflict, and Macao's government faces no violent domestic threats.
+None of mainland China's potential adversaries will probably target Macau in a military conflict, and Macau's government faces no violent domestic threats.